 2. Slow Down

 So many of us are racing through life and if we can slow down more by sitting down to eat, by being realistic about how many things we can actually get done in a day, by focusing on one task instead of 5 at once, we can shift our body out of fight or flight mode, and into rest and digest mode.

 3. Enjoy Your Food

-When we focus on enjoying our food, we activate our pleasure receptors, we tune into our senses – our sense of taste, touch, smell, are initiated – and this has the positive impact of activating our parasympathetic nervous system.
+When we focus on enjoying our food, we activate our pleasure receptors, and we tune into our senses – our sense of taste, touch, and smell, are initiated – and this has the positive impact of activating our parasympathetic nervous system.
 You may have noticed that none of the above suggestions is purely focused on food.

-What we eat certainly has an impact on our digestive wellness, but it’s not the whole story.
-Digestive wellness and nutritional healing is much more than just the food and supplements we choose to ingest.
-To learn more about the role of pleasure, click here.
+These truths are at the core of Mind Body Nutrition and are just some of the key principles that we dive into in our premiere online program for the public – Transform Your Relationship with Food™.
 In order for our food to impact our body in the most positive and nourishing way, we have to focus on the deep systemic level of our nervous system.
-Everything is connected – nothing in our body stands apart
+Everything is connected – nothing in our body stands apart.

-The work we do at the Institute for the Psychology of Eating is not merely about changing people’s diet.
-It’s about helping people look at all the aspects of who we are as eaters – body, mind, heart, soul and everything else that goes into creating us as the imperfect human beings we are.
+The work we do at the Institute for the Psychology of Eating is not merely about changing people’s diets.
+It’s about helping people look at all the aspects of who we are as eaters – body, mind, heart, soul, and everything else that goes into creating us as the imperfect human beings we are.